MicroEJ/docs/ApplicationDeveloperGuide/debug.rst

 Debug on Device
 ---------------

-To debug an application on device, first run the :ref:`MicroEJ debugger proxy <MicroEJ-Debugger-Proxy>`, and run a Remote Java Application launch:
+To debug an application on device, first run the :ref:`MicroEJ debugger proxy <debugger_proxy>`, and run a Remote Java Application launch:

 - Go to :guilabel:`Run` > :guilabel:`Debug Configurations` > :guilabel:`Remote Java Application`